Learn the basics about the primitive reflexes kids are born with and why they’re so important.

 Some children demonstrate signs of some of these reflexes beyond the age when they would typically be expected to integrate.
 These are referred to as retained primitive reflexes, and there is some evidence suggesting that this can lead to learning difficulties and problems with motor development, among other developmental concerns.

-Interested in learning more about retained primitive reflexes?
-Be sure to check out this new e-course from Integrated Learning Strategies!
+Interested in learning more about the significant impacts of retained primitive reflexes, how to assess the various reflexes, and how to promote primitive reflex integration?
+Be sure to check out this great digital course from Harkla!